Become a member of BioTechniques (it's free!) and receive the latest news in the life sciences and member-exclusives.

 This study showed that light therapy could have a neuroprotective effect against the inflammatory processes that occur after brain injury and improve recovery outcomes.

-On the future perspectives of the project, senior author Zubair Ahmed commented, “we want to develop this method into a medical device that can be used to enhance recovery for patients with traumatic brain or spinal cord injury, with the aim of improving outcomes for patients.”
+On the future perspectives of the project, senior author Zubair Ahmed commented, “We want to develop this method into a medical device that can be used to enhance recovery for patients with traumatic brain or spinal cord injury, with the aim of improving outcomes for patients.”